web-token/jwt-doc/component/jws/loading.md

     new Checker\AlgorithmChecker(['HS256']), // We only want to check the algorithm as we only support one.
 ],
 [
-    new JWSTokenHeaderChecker(),             // We add the JWS Token type (this manager is able to support other token types.
+    new JWSTokenSupport(),             // We add the JWS Token type (this manager is able to support other token types.
 ]
 );